Pervasive Label Errors in Test Sets Destabilize Machine Learning Benchmarks: Abstract

 \section{Abstract}

 We identify label errors in the \emph{test} sets of 10 of the most commonly-used computer vision, natural language, and audio datasets, and subsequently study the potential for these label errors to affect benchmark results.
-Errors in test sets are numerous and widespread: we estimate an average of 3.4\% errors across the 10 datasets,\footnote{To view the mislabeled examples in these benchmarks, go to \url{https://labelerrors.com}.} where for example 2916 label errors comprise 6\% of the ImageNet validation set.
-Putative label errors are identified using confident learning algorithms and then human-validated via crowdsourcing (54\% of the algorithmically-flagged candidates are indeed erroneously labeled).
+Errors in test sets are numerous and widespread: we estimate an average of at least 3.3\% errors across the 10 datasets, where for example label errors comprise at least 6\% of the ImageNet validation set.
+Putative label errors are identified using confident learning algorithms and then human-validated via crowdsourcing (51\% of the algorithmically-flagged candidates are indeed erroneously labeled, on average across the datasets).
 Traditionally, machine learning practitioners choose which model to deploy based on test accuracy --- our findings advise caution here, proposing that judging models over correctly labeled test sets may be more useful, especially for noisy real-world datasets.
 Surprisingly, we find that lower capacity models may be practically more useful than higher capacity models in real-world datasets with high proportions of erroneously labeled data.
 For example, on ImageNet with corrected labels: ResNet-18 outperforms ResNet-50 if the prevalence of originally mislabeled test examples increases by just 6\%.
 On CIFAR-10 with corrected labels: VGG-11 outperforms VGG-19 if the prevalence of originally mislabeled test examples increases by just 5\%.

-We algorithmically identify label errors in the test sets of 10 of the most commonly-used computer vision, natural language, and audio datasets, and we study the potential for these label errors to affect benchmark results.
-Errors in test sets are numerous and widespread: we estimate an average of 3.4\% errors across the 10 datasets~\footnote[2]{To view the mislabeled examples across 10 benchmark datasets, go to: \url{https://labelerrors.com}.}, where for example 2916 errors comprise 6\% of the ImageNet validation set.
-We find label errors using confident learning and validate potential errors using human studies, confirming that 54\% of identified data are indeed erroneously labeled.
-Label errors can cause benchmark instability, where removing even a small fraction of the data in a test set changes relative rankings of models.
-For example, on ImageNet, ResNet-18 outperforms ResNet-50 by removing just 6\% of clean test data (averaged over all possible subsets), and on CIFAR-10, VGG-11 outperforms VGG-19 by removing just 5\% of clean test data.
+Test set errors across the 10 datasets can be viewed at \url{https://labelerrors.com} and all label errors can be reproduced by \url{https://github.com/cleanlab/label-errors}.